ArmanDris/ChessEngines/README.md

 This project is built on top of the chess game I made 😀.
 I want to make some chess engines to play against eachother so I can rank them and maybe put them against human players.

 ### 8 - 13
 Fixed bug in supportsUndefended() in HippieEngine.
 The issue was isAttackingSquare() does not count same color pieces so it was nor working propertly in HippieEngine.
+I also adjusted HippieEngine's priorites to take undefended pieces otherwise it is too much of a push over.
 Still need to debug: support_undefended, move_out_of_danger, take_undefended

 ### 8 - 12